brannn/homelab-foundations/examples/README.md

 ## Integration with Homelab Infrastructure

-All examples are designed to work with the existing homelab-foundations components:
+All examples integrate with the existing homelab-foundations components:

 ### Storage Integration
 - **Longhorn CSI**: Persistent volumes for stateful applications